-To start exploring the many sound-shaping possibilities, start with an XLFO that modulates the Filter Frequency knob to make the sound change over time.
+To start exploring the many sound-shaping possibilities, start with an XLFO that modulates a Drive knob or Crossover Frequency to make the sound change over time.
 You'll be amazed by the many possibilities.
 Have a look at the presets to see the XLFO in many different setups to get an idea of what it can do for you and start creating your own sequences!